Pseudocode and Flowcharts

 Some senior developers might argue that detail is better left out of the 'conceptual' pseudocode.
 Personally, I prefer to include 'naturally occurring' detail at the time of writing the pseudocode.
 However, it is more important to keep momentum going while working through the pseudocode process than to strive for detailed accuracy which may slow the progress.
 The code produced from the pseudocode:

 Here's the output.

 Using flowcharts is another productive strategy to improve efficiency and efficacy of the software development processes.
 Flowcharts have dual utility.
 They can be constructed prior to writing code as a planning aid and to make the code writing process more efficient and correct.
 Flowcharts also have the benefit of being program documentation which can be consulted during planning, testing, and maintenance processes.
 For our purposes, flowcharts should always be constructed BEFORE writing code as a substantial tool for understanding and refining program logic.
 Flowcharts are built using common and generic symbols to represent common program operations.

 Unlike pseudocode that can have a syntactic flavor, flowcharting symbols are consistent across all programming languages making flowcharts very portable.
 Also, a developer with minimal or even no experience in the target language should have little difficulty following program flow as illustrated in a flowchart.

 See the chapters Selection and Repetition for nine more examples of classic flowcharts.

 I used the tool Visio from Microsoft to produce the flowchart above.
 It is powerful and capable of producing high-quality results.
-Visio is available for free download from Microsoft Imagine.
+Visio is available for free download from the MADTT program.
 The learning curve for Visio is a little steeper than it is for some other alternatives.
 For this class and for many flowcharting tasks I recommend draw.io for use as a free online flowcharting tool that is quite easy to learn and produces great results.